 The core funding of the CKISS education program is through Columbia Basin Trust who supports the ideas and efforts of the people in the Columbia Basin.

 GOVERNMENT OF BRITISH COLUMBIA

-We gratefully acknowledge the financial support of the Province of British Columbia through the Ministry of Forests, Lands, Natural Resource Operations and Rural Development & BC Parks.
+We gratefully acknowledge the financial support of the Province of British Columbia through the Ministry of Forests, Lands, Natural Resource Operations and Rural Development & BC Parks and the Gaming Grant.

 GOVERNMENT OF CANADA